chickensoft-games/chickensoft_site/docs/setup.md

 # Run this if you ever run into errors while doing a `dotnet restore`
 alias nugetclean="dotnet nuget locals --clear all"

-# Additional entry only needed for Godot 3.x and below:
-# ------------------------------------------------------------------------- #
-# Add mono to the system path.
-export PATH="C:\\Program Files/Mono/bin/mono:$PATH"
 ```

   </TabItem>
 </Tabs>

 :::info
-Depending on how you install the .NET SDK (and Mono, if using Godot 3.x and below), you may or may not need to add them to your path in `~/.bashrc`.
-You can run `which dotnet` or `which mono` in a bash shell to see if they're already in your path.
+Depending on how you install the .NET SDK, you may or may not need to add them to your path in `~/.bashrc` (linux) or `~/.zshrc` (macOS).
+You can run `which dotnet` in a bash shell to see if they're already in your path.
 If they are, remove the `export PATH` lines for them.

-Make sure the paths to the .NET SDK, Mono, and Godot match where those tools were installed on your particular system, since it might be different if you installed them manually.
+Make sure the paths to the .NET SDK and Godot match where those tools were installed on your particular system, since it might be different if you installed them manually.

-If you're not using Godot 3, feel free to remove the entries specific to it.
 :::

 ## 🤖 Installing Godot